aamaanakbar/IRUSIR/README.md

-This code is borrowed from "robust unsupervised stylegan image restoration".
+This code is borrowed from [robust unsupervised stylegan image restoration](https://github.com/yohan-pg/robust-unsupervised)